zehreken/zehreken.github.io/_posts/2017-06-08-cache-miss-and-data-locality.markdown

 ...
 {% endhighlight %}

-Look at how nicely the elements are stacked on the memory.
+Look at how nicely the elements are stored on the memory.
 The first element is 0, the second is 1, the third is 2 and so on as expected.

-Not let's examine the first 32 elements of the _bigs_ array using
+Now let's examine the first 32 elements of the _bigs_ array using
 {% highlight ruby %}
 memory read -fx 0x100200000 0x100200000+128
 {% endhighlight %}